 SMART Start Financial Literacy Program

-Using the acronym SMART (Save, Make a Budget, Avoid debt, Resist overspending, and Think about your future) to define the overall objectives of the program, Athens Federal has partnered with EverFi to bring the SMART Start interactive financial management program to the following middle and high schools across the bank’s service area at absolutely no cost to the schools:
+Using the acronym SMART (Save, Make a Budget, Avoid debt, Resist overspending, and Think about your future) to define the overall objectives of the program, Athens Federal has partnered with EverFi to bring the SMART Start interactive financial management program to the following high schools across the bank’s service area at absolutely no cost to the schools:

 - McMinn County High School